gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallTestingHowTo.md

 T
 {{< /command-line >}}

-On each node you should see _LifecyleTask_ events, for example,
+On each node you should see _LifecycleTask_ events, for example,

 ```text
 2017-01-14T07:42:08.281Z INFO  [Stroom P2 #7 - LifecycleTask] spring.StroomBeanMethodExecutable (StroomBeanMethodExecutable.java:47) - Executing nodeStatusExecutor.exec